raquo/Airstream/README.md

 ```

 The behavior of the returned stream is as follows:
- - A new websocket connection is established when the stream is started.
+ - A new connection is established when this stream is started.
  - Upstream messages, if any, are transmitted on this connection.
- - Server messages and connection errors (including termination) are propagated downstream.
+ - Server messages are propagated downstream.
+ - Connection termination, not initiated by this stream, is propagated downstream as an error.
  - The connection is closed when this stream is stopped.

 ### DOM Events